markstanl/DeterminantCalculator/README.md

 ![O(n!)](https://github.com/markstanl/DeterminantCalculator/assets/146277800/cf2d904b-c21d-41be-83b6-8f148f4b1943)

-O(n^3) obviously grows much slower for larger matricies
+O(n^3) grows much slower for larger matrices.
+This class uses the Fraction class as a replacement for numbers.
+More details on that later.
+We first reduce the first row and column so that the pivot (index of the matrix where the column index = row index) is 1.
+We then temporarily multiply the row by the value in the next row, same column, and then subtract each value in the row below it by the first row.
+We repeat this process until each row has been reduced, and then move on to the next pivot on the diagonal.
+The product of the number the diagonals initially get divided by is the determinant.

+There are also some extra checks to get done early involving a determinant of 0, but other than that it is a great runtime and uses BigInteger to store lots of data.

 ## Tested Runtime
-Due to a likely poor-implemenation of the summation method, it seems like the summation method is quite slower than the cofactor expansion method.
-The row reduction method is obviously the best, as we can see with this image.
+The summation method has the worst runtime.
+Cofactor is slightly better.
+Row reduction method is obviously the best, as we can see in this image.
-Though hard to see, the row reduction method does seem consistent with O(n^3)
+Though hard to see, the row reduction method does seem consistent with O(n^3).
+As implemented in the runtime test class, you yourself can see the difference in runtime.

 [Runtime of Determinants Comparison.pdf](https://github.com/markstanl/DeterminantCalculator/files/13731475/Runtime.of.Determinants.Comparison.pdf)

 ## Other Classes
-I implemented a utility class with various helpful methods, so I don't need to create the same method in every class
-I also implemented a fraction class which is used in the row reduction.
-This was to make everything look a little nicer
-This method performs division, and though it would work with doubles, It may end with some weird number, so I used fractions
-I implemented a runtime tester to help quantify the amount of time it takes each method to solve the determinant

-## Notes
-It seems that large input values that result in large determinants break for row reduction.
-This is likely due to how some things are calculated in the Fraction method (big numbers are reached and go past the maximum value of an integer when calculating things like least common multiple, which explains why it breaks when the actual determinant still remains less than the greatest value of an integer.
+### Fraction
+### Driver
+### Utility
+### Tester
+### Runtime